tytydraco/yessleep/out/Something_was_whistling_outside_my_house_its_not_human_final.md

 "They…said a mountain lion or a coyote got him..there wasn't anything out there but him" Leah said quietly.
 I shook my head.

-"It wasn't an animal.
-It wasn't human" I said quietly, still shell shocked.
+"It wasn't an *animal*.
+It wasn't *human*" I said quietly, still shell shocked.

 "Are..you sure..?"
 She asked and I nodded, that image of it and blood seared into my mind.
 We both agreed to just start packing tonight and leave as soon as we could the next day.